Boosting Financial Capability and Self Sufficiency for Very Low-Income Residents in AHC’s Affordable Housing Communities: Dollars & Sense

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.

-Shakiya, a single mom (pictured), started working with a financial coach in 2012, establishing checking and savings accounts.
-Today, she continues to work with her financial coach to repair and build her credit.
+Shakiya, a single mom (pictured), started working one-on-one with an AHC-GB financial coach in 2012, establishing checking and savings accounts.
+Today, she continues to work with her financial coach to repair and build her credit, meeting at least monthly.
 She also worked with an AHC job coach to advocate for an advancement at work.
 This allowed her to consolidate two part-time jobs into one full-time job with more pay, moving from dispatcher to driver and allowing her to have more time with her daughter.
-Through our Just for You Savings program, she has saved enough to take her daughter to Disney World two straight years for vacation!
+Through our Just for You Savings program, she has saved enough to take her daughter to Disney World.

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?